ThizThizzyDizzy/resource-spawner/README.md

 ```
 {
-    type: name //namespace not required for built-in stuff
+    //namespace not required for built-in stuff
+    type: name
-    weight: 1 //common settings
+    weight: 1
     worlds: [
+        //list of world names
-        some_amazing_world //a world name
+        some_amazing_world
-        another_less_amazing_world //another world name
+        another_less_amazing_world
     ]
-    blacklist: false //provide only these worlds
+    //provide only these worlds
+    blacklist: false
 }
 ```
 </details>